What is Risk Appetite?

 Residual risk definition: The threat a risk poses after considering the current mitigation activities in place to address it, and can be an important metric for assessing overall risk appetite.

-A risk tolerance range for minimum and maximum levels of residual risk is typically set by the committee responsible for risk management oversight and accepted by the board of directors.
+A risk tolerance range for minimum and the specific maximum risk is typically set by the committee responsible for risk management oversight and accepted by the board of directors.

 This means that if a risk’s impact on the organization, multiplied by its likelihood of occurring, multiplied by the effectiveness of current mitigation activities falls outside of the level deemed acceptable, then the risk factor is out of tolerance.